Street-View Image Generation from a Bird's-Eye View Layout: Experiments

-\paragraph{Preprocessing} The BEV layout representation used in training and testing is a $256 \times 256$ mask representing $80m \times 80m$ around the ego center and containing 21 channels.
-14 channels are binary masks representing map information (lane lines, dividers, etc.) and actor annotations (cars, trucks, pedestrians, etc.).
-The remaining 7 channels provide instance information including the visibility of an annotation within the camera view, the height, width, and orientation of the annotation, and the pixel offset from the center point of the annotation.
-We resize our cropped camera images to $224 \times 400$ and appropriately modify the intrinsics passed to our model.
+\paragraph{Preprocessing} The BEV layout representation used in training and testing covers $80m \times 80m$ around the ego center.
+On nuScenes, there are 21 channels, with 14 channels being binary masks representing map information (lane lines, dividers, etc.) and actor annotations (cars, trucks, pedestrians, etc.).
+The remaining 7 channels provide instance information, including the visibility and size of the annotation.
+On nuScenes, we resize all images to $H \times W = 224 \times 400$, resulting in a discrete latent representation of $h_c \times w_c = 14 \times 25$.
+On Argoverse 2, we crop to $H \times W = 256 \times 256$, resulting in $h_c \times w_c = 16 \times 16$.
+Our BEV layout has a discrete latent representation of $h_b \times w_b = 16 \times 16$.
+We appropriately modify intrinsics after cropping and resizing.
 To enable our weighted cross-entropy loss, we project the provided 3D annotations onto the camera frame and weight the corresponding tokens in our discrete camera frame representation, $z_k \in \mathbb{N}^{h_c \times w_c}$.